fenago/katacoda-scenarios/apache-kafka/apache-kafka-message-enrichment/steps/4/text.md

-Open a file called GeoIPService.java in the src/main/java/monedero/extractors directory containing the content of Listing 3.2:
+Open a file called GeoIPService.java in the src/main/java/monedero/extractors directory containing the content:

 ```
 package monedero.extractors;